 On April 17, 2019 in Miami during the 58th anniversary of the ill-fated Bay of Pigs invasion, National Security Advisor John Bolton announced significant White House policy changes with regards to Cuba.
 Earlier in the day, Secretary of State Mike Pompeo announced that the waiver for Title III of the Helms-Burton Act would be allowed to lapse, making way for Cuban-born US citizens to sue companies using their former property appropriated by the Cuban government after the Revolution.
 Bolton followed that up by announcing a few hours later that US citizens would only be allowed to travel to Cuba in order to visit family members.
-Few details for how this policy will play out have been provided, so below I’m outlining what I know, and what I think the impact might be for future travel to Cuba by US citizens.
+More details on how this policy will play out have been provided, so below I’m outlining what I know, and what I think the impact might be for future travel to Cuba by US citizens.

 Are US citizens allowed to visit Cuba right now?